MarcusLassila/MIA-audit-GNN/README.md

 * --split: How to split the dataset into target/shadow datasets.
     * "sampled": randomly sample subgraphs consisting of 50% of the nodes for target and shadow model.
 Overlap allowed.
     * "disjoint": randomly split the graph into two disjoint halves, one for the target and the other for the shadow model.
-* --transductive: Enable transductive learning, i.e. the entire graph (training, validation and test nodes) is used during training.
-The default is to perform inductive learning, where validation and test sets are split in disconnected subgraphs.
+* --no-inductive_split: Use transductive training split, i.e. interconnections between training, validation and test set are kept.
-* --inductive-inference: Make inferences using the inductive split.
-This ensures that member nodes are only connected to non-member nodes and vice versa.
-Default None will run inference twice, with inductive and transductive datasplit.
+* --no-inductive-inference: Make inferences using the transductive training split.
 * --model: GCN, DecoupledGCN, GCNConv (single layer), SGC, GraphSAGE, GAT or GIN (case sensitive).
 * --epochs_target: Number of epochs to train target and shadow model.
 * --epochs-mlp-attack: Number of epochs to train the attack model in basic-mlp attack.